Paullllllllllllllllll/ChronoMiner/README.md

 - **Resource Usage:**
   Processing extremely large text files can consume significant memory.
 Adjust concurrency settings in `concurrency_config.yaml` to optimize performance based on your system's capabilities.
+- **Context Window Utilization:**
+  The token-based chunking strategy can be adjusted to better utilize the context window of newer models like o3-mini, which supports up to 200,000 tokens.

 ## Extending and Customizing